 - Slip and fall cases

-- Property owners can be held liable for certain injuries if they didn’t keep their property reasonably safe and free from hazards.
+- Property owners can be held liable for certain injuries (like slip and fall injuries) if they didn’t keep their property reasonably safe and free from hazards.
 If the injured person can prove that the owner allowed dangerous conditions on the property and was negligent to correct the situation, the owner may be responsible due to premises liability.

 - Medical malpractice